 The survey identified 98 respondents as being Christian Professional Counsellors.
 These are defined as those who self-identified as holding to a Christian religious affiliation and were members of a Professional Association.
-The membership is to this organization is important as it obliges its practitioners to be subject to a professional code of conduct and/or code of ethics.
+This membership is important as it obliges these practitioners to be subject to a professional code of conduct and/or code of ethics.